lizyen10/cryptographicAPImisuse/notes.md

 ## Outline
 1. TBD - something like: Introduce cryptographic APIs and their uses – what cryptography helps secure (data) and why that is important for security.
 Then go into potential cryptographic API misuses and what dangers it poses.
 Then ...
+2. Benchmarking tool to detect interprocedural cryptographic API misuse.
+Build interprocedural test cases and use tools capable of interprocedural analysis.
+Compare them to tools only capable of intraprocedural analysis?
+3. Score and analyze the results of the benchmarking, and conclude which tools are best for interprocedural analysis, or for which test cases, or which combination of tools?

 ## Ideas
 ### Benchmarking tool